A Derm Gave Me This Trick To Make My Sunscreen Work Twice As Hard

 What's a good daily skincare routine with antioxidants?

-If you’re looking for a good daily vitamin C serum with Tetrahexyldecyl ascorbate, try beauty editor favorites like Dr. Barbara Sturm The Good C Vitamin C Serum or Dr. Loretta Anti-Aging Repair Serum.
-If you’re looking for a more affordable price point, consider The Ordinary Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F.
+If you’re looking for a good daily vitamin C serum with Tetrahexyldecyl ascorbate, try beauty editor favourites like Dr. Barbara Sturm The Good C Vitamin C Serum, £45, or Medik8 C-Tetra Serum, £39.
+If you’re looking for a more affordable price point, consider The Ordinary Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F, £17.60.

 Advertisement